If for nothing else, for this reason we need a regular raise to maintain our living standards.

-Keep in mind, however, that you should not ask for more than 5-10% extra, if you talk about inflation and economic reasons.
+Keep in mind that you should not ask for more than 5-10% extra, if you talk about inflation and other economic reasons.

 Friendly atmosphere in the room

-You should try to have a good relationship with your superiors and especially with people who sit in the HR department.
+You should try to have a good relationship with your superiors, and especially with people who sit in the HR department.
 It does not mean to be a yes-men, or a whisperer.
 It simply means to be nice to them, listen to the things they tell you, compliment them for their work, etc.

 Choose the right time, show them the reasons why you deserve a raise, and try to have a friendly relationship with them.
-If you follow this simple guide, you will succeed most of the time….
+If you follow this simple guide, you will succeed to get a raise most of the time.

 Continue your preparation with Interview Penguin